JetBrains/amper/docs/Documentation.md

 Product type describes the target platform and the type of the project at the same time.
 Below is the list of supported product types:

-- `lib` - a reusable Amper library which could be used as a dependency by other modules in the Amper project.
+- `lib` - a reusable Amper library which can be used as a dependency by other modules in the Amper project.
 - `jvm/app` - a JVM console or desktop application
-- `windows/app` - a mingw64 app
+- `windows/app` - a mingw64 application
 - `linux/app` - a native linux application
 - `macos/app` - a native macOS application
 - `android/app` - an Android VM application
 - `ios/app` - an iOS/iPadOS application

-Other product types what we plan to support in the future:
+Other product types that we plan to support in the future:

 - `watchos/app` - an Apple Watch application (not yet implemented)
 - `windows/dll`